The Planet of Hip Hop

 Sometimes it’s actually easier to collaborate with artists from countries with more developed infrastructures and industries – they are more likely to have access to recording facilities and high speed internet for example.
 I’ve been lucky enough to work with some exceptional artists in Cape Town so I’m not complaining — we make it work!

 Pioneer Unit seems to think one of the ways to overcome this infrastructural deficit is to invest heavily in an online presence.
 How big a gamble is this, especially remembering what you yourself wrote some time ago (in a different context), pointing to “our limited access to affordable, high-speed internet in South Africa.”
-Which audience do you hope to reach in making intensive use of these social media?
+Which audience do you hope to reach through intensive use of these social media?

-The label has put out some great videos for Ben Sharpa, Rattex, Jaak, and more recently, Cream:
+The label has put out some great videos for Ben Sharpa, Rattex, Jaak, and more recently, Cream.

 Some of these are being aired on local and national TV (although it took a while for those channels to pick them up).
 What has been the response to these ‘spaza hip hop’ videos on a national level?